How many species are in the family Scarabaeidae?

 Short answers, pulled from the story.

-In Ancient Egypt, the dung beetle now known as Scarabaeus sacer was revered as sacred.
-Egyptian amulets representing the sacred scarab beetles were traded throughout the Mediterranean world.
+Scarabaeus sacer, the dung beetle, was revered as sacred in Ancient Egypt.
+Egyptian amulets representing the sacred scarab were traded throughout the Mediterranean world.